Skip to main content

 6.6 years

 Pococke House is an ancient farm located in Kilkenny, with a large electricity demand.
 However, after successfully installing solar PV panels, the benefits and cost savings were clear.
-The 3 Counties Energy Agency (3CEA) through the Sustainable Energy Authority of Ireland’s Better Energy Communities programme is helping by administering state-wide funding for energy efficiency and renewable energy projects.
+The South East Energy Agency through the Sustainable Energy Authority of Ireland’s Better Energy Communities programme is helping by administering state-wide funding for energy efficiency and renewable energy projects.

 Benefits